Trust arrangements – significant changes to reporting requirements introduced

 Trust reporting requirements – what happens if you miss the registration deadline

 We recommend that anyone who has missed the deadline, to register their trust as soon as possible.
 HMRC have stated that because it is a new obligation, non-deliberate failures to register or later registrations will not incur a penalty on their first offence.
 However, where registration failures are deliberate, such as a trust not being registered following a HMRC warning letter, a £5,000 penalty could occur per offence.

 If you need assistance with assessing whether you need to register under TRS, or help with the submissions process, contact our team for assistance.

 How can Alexander & Co assist with your Trust arrangements?

 - Reviewing any arrangements and advising you as to whether you need to register under TRS.

 - Preparation and submission of the initial registration to HMRC.

-- Being appointed as agent to update and maintain the trust register on your behalf.
+- Being appointed as agents to update and maintain the trust register on your behalf.

-Should you require assistance from Alexander & Co with existing Trust arrangements, or if you are considering a Trust arrangement, please contact us using the form below or email email@example.com.
+Should you require assistance from Alexander & Co with existing Trust arrangements, if you are considering a Trust arrangement or using any of our other services, please contact us using the form below or email firstname.lastname@example.org.